apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

   }
 }
 ```

-This way Swift knows not to check for the not correct assumption that the method requires main actor isolation.
+This way Swift knows not to check for the not-correct assumption that the method requires main actor isolation.